Young minds power up proposed wind farm with new name

 up to eight ultra efficient turbines of up to 250m tip height

 In April we hosted a series of community consultation events for our proposed site across the three hosting Community Council areas of New Cumnock, Netherthird, Lugar, Logan and Cronberry.
-These events have provided us with valuable feedback, which we will consider as we move forward to the next phase of the design process.
-We are now using this feedback to refine and advance our project design, ensuring that the project delivers a just transition that is fair and inclusive for everyone.
+These events have provided us with valuable feedback, which is being considered as we move forward to the next phase of the design process.

 Early engagement is an essential part of our OnPath